-The paper proceeds as follows.
-Section I spells out the model and discusses estimation issues.
-Section II describes the data and presents some summary statistics of the data.
-Results on pure momentum strategies are displayed in Section III.
-Section IV reports the results from the pure contrarian strategy and the combined strategy of momentum with mean reversion.
-Section V conducts a number of robustness checks and the final section concludes the paper.
+The remainder of the paper proceeds as follows.
+Section 2 spells out the time-series model and discusses estimation issues.
+Section 3 describes the data and presents some summary statistics of the data.
+Results on pure momentum strategies are displayed in Section 4.
+Section 5 reports the results from the pure contrarian strategy and the combined strategy of momentum with mean reversion.
+Section 6 conducts a number of robustness checks and the final section summarizes the results and concludes the paper.

-I. A Parametric Model Combining Momentum with Mean Reversion
+2. A Parametric Model Combining Momentum with Mean Reversion